2000 PBA All-Filipino Cup finals: Game 4

 Purefoods came close to within five points in the third period after being down by as many as 23 points.
 Alvin Patrimonio scored 10 of the hotdogs' 30 points in that quarter.
 Rodney Santos' timely jumpers in the fourth quarter put the game away and gave Alaska a 3–1 series lead.

 Game 5

 The hotdogs led at 66–58 after three quarters.
 Rodney Santos and Poch Juinio teamed up for 16 points in the fourth quarter to rally the milkmen from six points down to lead 73–71.
 Johnny Abarrientos hit a long jumper with 14.9 seconds to go to give Alaska an 85–82 cushion.
 Purefoods' Noy Castillo made two free throws for the final count as the milkmen missed all its four gift shots, including a pair from James Walkvist with 0.5 seconds left.
-Kenneth Duremdes won his second Finals MVP and Alaska captures win on his 10th championship title.
+Poch Juinio won his first Finals MVP and Alaska captures win on his 10th championship title.